farbodsafaei/version-number-comparator/README.md

 List<String> list = new ArrayList<String>();
 list.sort(new NumericalVersionComparator());
 ```
-or just simply use the compare in NumericalVersionComparator method if needed.
+or just simply use the compare() method in NumericalVersionComparator as needed.